Free template

 1:1 Meeting Agenda Template

-A 1:1 runs better when both people know what the time is for.
-This is a simple agenda template you can copy into any doc and use this week — no signup required.
+A 1:1 runs better when the check-in is short, predictable, and the same every time.
+This is a copy-paste agenda built for a 25 to 30 minute weekly slot, ready to drop into any doc and use this week, no signup required.

 The template (copy this)

 Paste it into a shared doc, fill the blanks before each meeting, and have your teammate add their items ahead of time.
-For more on the flow, read how to run a 1:1.
+For the conversation flow behind it, read how to run a 1:1.

 What each section is for